MrDNAlex/MrDNAlex/README.md

 I tend to spend a lot of my free time coding.
 Like a lot a lot.

+# Organization
+During my e-COOP I started my business as a Game Dev Studio called NanoDNA Studios.

+2 years beforehand I have started developping apps for publishing and I have now decided to bundle a lot of my sharable apps, projects and code under the business.

+Code from any of my major Apps and Projects can be accessed through the Organization [NanoDNA Studios](https://github.com/Nano-DNA-Studios).

 # Noteworthy Projects
 While it is hard for me to pick some of my favourite projects since a lot of them would consider great and defining an era in my programming growth, if I had to narrow down a list of top 5 they would be as Follows